Pawandeep16/DailyBlog/Readme.md

 - Installing lamp on Ubuntu System.
 - Verifying by run LAMP on localhost.

-Date : 3-Feb-2022
+**Date : 3-Feb-2022 **
-<h3 align='center'>Run Cgi Script</h3>
+### Run Cgi Script
-A CGI script is any program that runs on a web server</p>
+A CGI script is any program that runs on a web server.

-Date : 4-Feb-2022
+**Date : 4-Feb-2022 **
-<h3 align='center'>Image to video</h3>
+### Image to video
-<p> I need to Write a Script used to convert a Images into Video</p>
+I need to Write a Script used to convert a Images into Video</p>

 # Moviepy
-<p>MoviePy is a Python module for video editing, which can be used for basic operations (like cuts, concatenations, title insertions), video compositing (a.k.a. non-linear editing), video processing, or to create advanced effects.
-It can read and write the most common video formats, including GIF</p>
+MoviePy is a Python module for video editing, which can be used for basic operations (like cuts, concatenations, title insertions), video compositing (a.k.a. non-linear editing), video processing, or to create advanced effects.
+It can read and write the most common video formats, including GIF

 - install usign command pip install moviepy
 - install imagemagick run the comand sudo apt install imagemagick